Golden Age of Argentine cinema: Conservation

 In the 1990s, Fernando "Pino" Solanas presented a national law for the creation of the Cinematheque and Archive of the National Image (Spanish: Cinemateca y Archivo de la Imagen Nacional, CINAIN), in order to unify all the scattered and poorly preserved national film heritage in a single place.
 After being approved by the National Congress and then vetoed by President Carlos Menem, the law was finally approved in 1999, although it was not regulated until 2010.
 Since then, no government has ensured that the CINAIN began to operate under the terms established by law or to fulfill the functions that correspond to it, and the demand for the need of a National Cinematheque continues to be reiterated by the country's film community.
-According to a research conducted by filmmaker Hernán Gaffet and film collectors Fernando Martín Peña and Octavio Fabiano, 50% of national sound films have been lost forever.
+According to a study conducted by filmmaker Hernán Gaffet and film collectors Fernando Martín Peña and Octavio Fabiano, 50% of national sound films have been lost forever.
 In addition to the INCAA film archive (which is different from the CINAIN), the General Archive of the Nation and the Museo del Cine Pablo Ducrós Hicken, there are also films in other public organizations such as the Televisión Pública and the National Library; storage conditions vary by institution, but none prioritize preservation, restoration, and dissemination, often due to prohibitively high costs.
 There are also several private collections of various kinds, although they cannot afford the costs of their proper conservation.
 The most important of these collectors is Peña, who is also a popular film historian and communicator, individually undertaking the safeguarding of a large part of the surviving Argentine cinema at the same time that he continues the demand for a National Cinematheque.